valeriestull/valeriestull.github.io/about-me.md

 permalink: /about-me/
 ---

-I am a PhD environmental scientist and planetary health professional with 10 years of experience and a successful track record of interdisciplinary research, project management, fundraising, and outreach.
+I am an interdisciplinary environmental scientist and global health professional with 12 years of experience and a successful track record of interdisciplinary research, project management, fundraising, and outreach.
+I am passionate about the overlap between agriculture, climate change, and human health.

 My focal areas are international development, planetary health, applied research impact, and cross-cultural partnership.
 During my PhD, I